ExchangeUnion/Lightning-Swap-PoC-v1/LIGHTNING-03-channels.md

 }
 ```

-Funding transaction must be confirmed before a channel is opened.
+The funding transaction must be confirmed before a channel is opened.
 The default number of confirmations is 1.

-Until confirmation the pending channel can be seen with the `pendingchannels` command
+Until confirmed, the pending channels can be seen with the `pendingchannels` command
 ```shell
 $ lncli --rpcserver=localhost:10001 --no-macaroons pendingchannels --ticker=BTC
 {